About Clinical Research at PAMFRI

 Trials managed by the clinical research group are usually proposed by a PAMF physician or an outside organization.
 The trials test an experimental medication or medical device, find new uses for old therapies, or analyze innovative strategies for doctor-patient interaction.

-A study proposal must receive approval from the Institutional Review Board (IRB) - a committee that ensures all research proposals meet federal and state standards, protect the rights and safety of human subjects, and meet PAMF's own quality criteria.
+A study proposal must receive approval from the Sutter Health Institutional Review Board (SHIRB) - a committee that ensures all research proposals meet federal and state standards, protect the rights and safety of human subjects, and meet PAMF's own quality criteria.

 If approved, the study is assigned an experienced research nurse or coordinator from the clinical research group.
 Working with the lead physician investigator, the nurse or coordinator identifies and contacts patients who may be willing to participate and obtains informed consent.
 Obtaining informed consent involves the ongoing engagement of investigators, the research team, and the research participant.
 Research participants are provided adequate time to have their concerns and questions addressed to their satisfaction.
 Participants' decisions do not affect their ability to receive medical care, and they do not lose any benefits to which they otherwise may be entitled.